-The ADM1034 can measure the temperature of two external diode sensors or diode-connected transistors, which are connected to Pins 9 and 10 and Pins 11 and 12.
+The ADM1033 can measure the temperature of external diode sensor or diode-connected transistor, which are connected to Pins 9 and 10.
 These pins are dedicated temperature input channels.
 The series resistance cancellation (SRC) feature can automatically cancel out the effect of up to 1 k Ω of resistance in series with the remote thermal diode.

-The forward voltage of a diode or diode-connected transistor, operated at a constant current, exhibits a negative temperature coefficient of about $-2 \text{ mV/}^{\circ}\text{C}$.
+The forward voltage of a diode or diode-connected transistor, operated at a constant current, exhibits a negative temperature coefficient of about $-2~\text{mV}/^\circ\text{C}$.
 Unfortunately, the absolute value of V{BE} varies from device to device, and individual calibration is required to null this out.
 Therefore, the technique is unsuitable for mass production.